basler/pypylon/README.md

 cd pypylon
 pip install .
 ```

+If pylon SDK is not installed in a default location you have to specify the location from the environment
+ * on Linux: `export PYLON_ROOT=<installation directory of pylon SDK>`
+ * on macOS: `export PYLON_FRAMEWORK_LOCATION=<framework base folder that contains pylon.framework>`

 # Development

 Pull requests to pypylon are very welcome.
 To help you getting started with pypylon improvements, here are some hints: